- Location: Taluka Sudhagad, District Raigad, Pali, Maharashtra – 410205

 Ballal and his friends kept one big stone and worshipped it as Lord Ganesh.
-The kids were so fascinated in their prayers that they did not return house for days.
+The kids were so fascinated in their prayers that they did not return home for days.
 This irritated the villagers who complained to Kalyansheth.
 He came to the Pooja and damaged the stone and connected Ballal to a tree as punishment.

 Ballal hoped and cried to Lord Ganesh who appeared before him as a Sadhu.
 Ballal identified the Sadhu as the Lord himself and requested his true blessings.
 He also asked the Lord to constantly be with him and remain in this place.
 Lord Ganesh accepted Ballal and disappeared into a stone.
-This stone ended up being the Lord Ballaleshwar idol.
+This stone ended up being Lord Ballaleshwar’s idol.

-Legend of Dhundi Vinayak: The big stone which Ballal’s father Kalyansheth threw to the ground was considered as Dhundi Vinayak.
+Legend of Dhundi Vinayak: The big stone that Ballal’s father Kalyansheth threw to the ground was considered as Dhundi Vinayak.
 This is considered to be self-manifested or Swayambu and is worshipped before Lord Ballaleshwar.

 - The magnificent idol of Lord Ganpati inside the sanctum of Ballaleshwar Pali Ganpati Temple